ejnij/Godot-DialogGraphPlugin/README.md

 ### Manager node
 The manager node is used to manage and communicate with the dialog graph you exported, while your game is running.

+## Bugs / Issues

+1. Translation being entered doesn't automatically scale the nodes.
+It does update when you Load though.
+2 The code for the Manager node is pretty hack-y and not OOP-y.
+Might change that later.